tekchip/Westinghouse_WHTP203e_Linux_Drivers/README.md

 ```
 sudo chmod 755 /usr/lib/cups/filter/*-westinghouse
 ```
-Manually point your printer dialogue at the PPD file.
+Add the printer which should be detected and when prompted manually point the printer dialogue to the PPD file.

 Happy printing!